patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/content/guided-tours.md

 id: Guided tours
 section: UX writing
 ---
-A **guided tour**, also referred to as an "onboarding flow" or a "product tour", includes a series of dialog boxes or pop-ups that introduce users to a new or redesigned tool.
+A **guided tour**, also referred to as an onboarding flow or a product tour, includes a series of dialog boxes or pop-ups that introduce users to a new or redesigned tool.

 In guided tours, your UX copy is never intended only to tell a user *how* something works.
 You need to convince them that using and learning about the product is worth their time.